 For two years, Norm continued studying science and education during those early years of Middlesex.
 He got to know faculty members, especially Skip Wiley, professor of chemistry and physics.
 Skip offered Norm a job in purchasing, something he knew little about but was grateful for the opportunity.

 “Middlesex made me what I am today,” declared Norm in his interview.

 During his time at Middlesex Community College, Norm met his future wife, Charlene Serra, through friends.
-Charlene graduated from MxCC with an associate degree in business and went on to enjoy a highly successful career in marketing beginning at Middletown-based Weekly Reader.
+Charlene also graduated from Middlesex with an associate degree in business and went on to enjoy a highly successful career in marketing beginning at Middletown-based Weekly Reader.

-In 1996, Norm was elected to the Regional School District 13 Board of Education (Durham and Middlefield), eventually serving as it’s vice chair, developing policy and handling budget issues.
-Because of this role, he became chairman of the board at Area Cooperative Educational Services based in North Haven.
+In 1996, Norm was elected to the Regional School District 13 Board of Education (Durham and Middlefield), eventually serving as its vice chair, developing policy and handling budget issues.
+Because of this role, he became chairman of the board at Area Cooperative Educational Services based in North Haven (and later chairman emeritus).
 ACES provides educational resources such as special needs placements and staff development to school districts in New Haven and Middlesex counties.

 After Eastern, Norm went on to earn additional advanced degrees—a master’s in biology from Central Connecticut State University in 1978 and a sixth-year diploma of advanced graduate study from Southern Connecticut State University in 1988.

-When asked what he would tell prospective students about MxCC, he exclaimed, “Come to Middlesex and get everything you can out of it.
+When asked what he would tell prospective students about Middlesex, he exclaimed, “Come to Middlesex and get everything you can out of it.
 It has so much offer!”